quadrant-newmedia/jsform/README.md

 ### `jsform_execresponse.js`

 This script adds an event listener which listens to `jsformsuccess` and `jsformerror` events.
-If the response has a content-type of `text/javascript`, then the content of the response is executed as javascript code (it's slightly more complicated than that - read the source to see the details).
+If the response has a content-type of `text/javascript`, then the content of the response is executed as a javascript function, with parameters 'form' and 'submitting_button'.

 This is a really handy way for the server to return simple instructions to the page (ie. `history.back()`, `location.reload()`, or `location = "some_newly_created_object/"`).